Circuit-Overtime/elixpo_ai_chapter/README.md

 ## License

-This software is made available under the terms of *either* of the licenses found in LICENSE.APACHE or LICENSE.BSD.
-Contributions to uritemplate are made under the terms of *both* these licenses.
+This is published under the `MIT LICENSE`.

 ---